tufts up in seasonally flooded wetlands

 - Main Threats

 - Habitat loss from wetland drainage is the primary threat.
 Water pollution and degradation.
-Climate change affecting wetland habitats.
+Climate change affects wetland habitats.

 - Population